casper-network/docs/source/docs/casper/dapp-dev-guide/testing-session-code.md

 - `tests` - This is the name you provide for the folder.
 - `main.rs` - This is the file that contains the unit test code required to test the contract.
 You can rename the file if required.
-- `Cargo.toml` - This is the file with project configurations
+- `Cargo.toml` - This is the file with project configurations.

 ### Step 2.
 Adding the project dependencies